A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Data description and exploratory analysis

 To understand the pattern of both types of crime events, we first compute first-order spatial intensities (depicted in Figure~\ref{fig:spatial_intensity}) by using the convolution kernel estimator \citep{rakshit2019fast} that accounts for the street structure.
 We use Scott's rule \citep{scott2015multivariate} to select the bandwidth for kernel density estimation.
 Figure~\ref{fig:spatial_intensity} illustrates that robbery crime events show higher intensity values in the top and bottom areas of the city, while theft crime events are more concentrated in the center of the city.
 These findings are aligned with Figure~\ref{fig:obs_and_amenity}.

 We compute the linear network $K$-function \citep{moradi2020first} to study second-order characteristics of the point patterns.
 Specifically, the $K$-function is defined as

 where $\lambda(\mathbf{x},t_x)$ is the first-order intensity and $M((\mathbf{u},t_u),r,t)$ is the number of points lying exactly at the shortest-path distance $r$ and the time distance $t$ away from $(\mathbf{u}, t_u)$.
 In (\ref{eq:kfunction_edit}), $d_\mathcal{L}(\mathbf{u},\mathbf{x})$ is shortest distance between $\mathbf{u}$ and $\mathbf{x}$ and $\left|\cdot\right|$ is the Euclidean distance.
-Following \cite{moradi2020first}, we obtain a nonparametric estimate of the $K$-function, $\hat{K}^{ST}_{LI}(r,t)$.
-Figure~\ref{fig:kfunction} shows that the observed $K$-functions exceed simulation envelopes, indicating that crime events (both robbery and theft) show a clustering behavior on certain space-time distances.
+The $K$-function \citep{ripley1976second} has been widely used to assess whether a point pattern exhibits clustering, regularity, or complete spatial randomness.
+Specifically, point patterns are repeatedly simulated under a null model (i.e., complete spatial randomness), and the $K$-function is computed for each simulation.
+The K-function derived from the observed data is then compared to the range of simulated $K$-functions to detect significant deviations from the null hypothesis.
+This procedure is referred to as constructing simulation envelopes.
+In our study, we first compute a nonparametric estimate of the $K$-function \citep{moradi2020first}, $\hat{K}^{ST}_{LI}(r,t)$ from the observed point patterns.
+We then generate $K$-functions from 99 simulated homogeneous Poisson processes (i.e., the null model).
+When the observed $K$-function exceeds the simulation envelopes, it indicates significant clustering at the corresponding spatial and temporal scales.
+Figure~\ref{fig:kfunction} shows that crime events—both robbery and theft—exhibit clustering within a temporal range of 0.2 to 0.35 (approximately 5 to 8 months) and at spatial distances below 4,000 meters.
+In addition, robbery displays a notable clustering pattern at a temporal lag of around 0.15 (approximately 3 months) and at spatial distances exceeding 8,000 meters.
 Following \cite{moradi2020first}, we also compute a p-value to test the null hypothesis of Poissonness (absence of any sort of clustering), defined as

 where $E_K$ and $V_K$ are the mean and variance of $\hat{K}^{ST}_{LI}(r,t)$.
 In \eqref{pval}, each $T_i$ is computed from a simulated point pattern generated from a homogeneous Poisson process (i.e., null hypothesis), and $T^*$ is computed from the observed point pattern.
 The p-values for robbery and theft were 0.02 and 0.04, respectively; therefore, we can conclude that the crime events are not compatible with a homogeneous spatio-temporal Poisson process and, indeed, highlight structures with varying clustering degrees.